 The additional pension resulting from a retrospective payment made after leaving (e.g. from a backdated pay award or backdated re-grading) is treated as if it were received on the day before the active member's account was closed and the pension in the account is retrospectively recalculated.
-For a pension already in payment, NILGOSC would be required to calculate and pay any arrears due and to undertake new lifetime allowance and annual allowance checks.
+For a pension already in payment, NILGOSC would be required to calculate and pay any arrears due and to check the lump sum limits and the member's annual allowance position.

-If the member has pre-1 April 2015 membership the retrospective pay will result in a recalculation of the final year's pensionable pay and any pension already paid in respect of the pre-2015 membership (or the underpin) will need to be recalculated and arrears of pension paid.
+If the member has pre-1 April 2015 membership the retrospective pay will result in a recalculation of the final year's pensionable pay and any pension already paid in respect of the pre-2015 membership will need to be recalculated and arrears of pension paid.
+The same will apply to any pension protected by the underpin.